 What if things were reversed?

-You know, I just rattled off a list of of instances involving Hillary Clinton and rigging and especially rigging an investigation into her by exonerating first.
+You know, I just rattled off a list of instances involving Hillary Clinton and rigging and especially rigging an investigation into her by exonerating first.

-Um imagine if it was Trump and not Hillary.
+Imagine if it was Trump and not Hillary.

 Oh, my gosh.

-Um let's be very serious.
+Let's be very serious.

 They would have him doing a perp walk across the White House lawn.

-Uh that frankly, unlike the DNC, which is a politically weaponized agency, the RNC, a politically weaponized agency, but the only power they have is the power of private dollars in a just public marketplace.
+I don't want to believe that our government at the highest levels in the judicial arm is willing to play as a politically weaponized organization that, frankly, unlike the DNC, which is a politically weaponized agency, the RNC, a politically weaponized agency, but the only power they have is the power of private dollars in a just public marketplace.

 What we have at the Justice Department is the use of taxpayer dollars, public dollars, and these guys have badges, guns, and the ability to take away a person's freedom by locking them up for the rest of their lives.